Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)

 With Bridge to Kubernetes, you can develop, debug, and test applications directly against an AKS cluster.
 Developers within a team collaborate to build and test throughout the application lifecycle.
 You can continue to use existing tools such as Visual Studio or Visual Studio Code with the Bridge to Kubernetes extension.

-Bridge to Kubernetes is intended for use with applications that run on Linux pods and nodes.
+Bridge to Kubernetes is intended for use with applications running on Linux pods and nodes.

 Use the Visual Studio Code (VS Code) extension for Kubernetes